tersesystems/echopraxia/README.md

 logger.info(mustHaveFoo, "Only log if foo is present");
 ```

-### Enabled
+### Predicates

-Conditions can also be used in blocks for expensive objects.
+Conditions can also be used in predicate blocks for expensive objects.

 ```java
 if (logger.isInfoEnabled(condition)) {